pablodecm/phd_thesis/src/103_chapter_3.md

-In this chapter, the problem of extracting quantitative information about the validity or properties of the different theoretical models (see Chapter [-@sec:theory]) can be made given the data experimental data acquited in a controlled setting (see Chapter [-@sec:experiment]) will be tackled.
+In this chapter, the problem of extracting quantitative information about the validity or properties of the different theoretical models (see Chapter [-@sec:theory]) can be made given the data experimental data acquired in a controlled setting (see Chapter [-@sec:experiment]) will be tackled.
 We will begin by formally defining common inference problems in experimental high-energy physics and how they can be tackled with classical techniques.